mr5z/MvvmEssentials/README.md

 # Setup

-Quick test using this [test project](https://github.com/mr5z/MauiTest1), or just follow the instructions below.
+Quick test using this [Food Delivery app](https://github.com/mr5z/ShowCase-FoodDelivery), or just follow the instructions below.

 ## 1. Configure in `MauiProgram.cs`